 -

 Data collection: Some extensions may log metadata or usage data.
 Favor providers with clear no-logs policies and independent audits.
+Github copilot not working with vpn heres how to fix it 2026

 -

 WebRTC leakage: WebRTC can leak your real IP address. disable WebRTC in advanced Chrome settings or use extensions that mitigate leaks.
-What is windscribe vpn used for and how it helps with privacy, streaming, and secure browsing in 2025

 -